brainhack-school2023/collin_project/README.md

 - GPU cluster for training (1X RTX A6000)

 ### Data
 The data used for this project is the `data_axondeepseg_tem` dataset privately hosted on an internal server with git-annex.
 It was used to train [this model](https://github.com/axondeepseg/default-TEM-model).
 It's also our biggest annotated dataset for myelin segmentation (20 subjects, 1360 MPx of manually segmented images).
 An older version of this dataset is publicly available on this [OSF repository](https://osf.io/bj9eu/), under the `data/raw/` directory.
+For more information on how to acces the data, see the *How to reproduce* section below.

 ### Project deliverables
 1. `axondeepseg` PR [#742](https://github.com/axondeepseg/axondeepseg/pull/742) adds a feature to save raw instance maps.